Krinllin/stopbeingyouandstartbeingyou/README.md

 # stopbeingyou and startbeingyou
 I can see you behind the screen because I'm behind you

-Take a guess how many sword im holding
+Take a guess of how many sword im holding

 10/25/2022